andres20980/kasten-docs/docs/install.md

 To get a specific Passkey , run:

 ```
-$ kubectl get passkeys.vault.kio.kasten.io passkey1NAME              AGEpasskey1          1h
+$ kubectl get passkeys.vault.kio.kasten.io passkey1NAME              VALIDpasskey1          true
 ```

 You may see additional Passkey detail by using the -o yaml option:

 ```
-$ kubectl get passkeys.vault.kio.kasten.io passkey1 -o yamlapiVersion: vault.kio.kasten.io/v1alpha1metadata:  name: passkey1  creationtimestamp: <creation-time>status:  inuse: true
+$ kubectl get passkeys.vault.kio.kasten.io passkey1 -o yamlapiVersion: vault.kio.kasten.io/v1alpha1metadata:  name: passkey1  creationtimestamp: <creation-time>status:  valid: true  state: Added to Catalog
 ```

 ### Deleting Passkeys â

 You can delete existing Passkeys if they are no longer required.
-If a Passkey is currently in use or only one Passkey exists, it cannot be deleted.
+If only a single Passkey exists, it cannot be deleted.

 ```
 $ kubectl delete passkeys.vault.kio.kasten.io passkey1  vault.kio.kasten.io/passkey1 deleted
 ```

-### Changing Passkeys â

-Veeam Kasten allows you to change the current Passkey used for data and metadata encryption.

-To change the Passkey, first add a new Passkey by following the instructions for adding Passkeys , but set the usenow flag to true .

-You can then delete the old Passkey by following the instructions for deleting Passkeys .

 ---